arturoherrero/arturoherrero.com/_posts/2015/2015-02-23-yarr-yet-another-ruby-repl.md

 end
 ```

-I started to play with this idea and finally I build YARR that is a command-line
+I started to play with this idea and finally I built YARR that is a command-line
-application which allows easy access to evaluate Ruby expressions, define classes
+application which allows you to easily evaluate Ruby expressions, define classes
 and run simple experiments.